Jets WR Jamison Crowder out vs. 49ers with hamstring injury - WHIZ News

 The Jets will also be without running back Le’Veon Bell, who is on injured reserve with a hamstring injury.
 Frank Gore is expected to start in Bell’s place, but there’s optimism that rookie La’Mical Perine could make his NFL debut.

 The fourth-round draft pick out of Florida has been sidelined since Aug.
 30 with an ankle injury.
-He has been limited at practice all week, and Gase expected him to have a similar workload Friday.
+He was limited at practice all week and listed as questionable.

 “I’m hoping we get through today and he feels good,” Gase said.
 “I’m hoping that everything keeps trending in the direction it’s trending right now because I’d love to see this kid out there playing.”

-Linebackers Avery Williamson (hamstring) and Tarell Basham (hip) were also expected to be limited, as will quarterback Joe Flacco (neck).
+Linebackers Avery Williamson (hamstring) and Tarell Basham (hip) were also limited and listed as questionable.
+Quarterback Joe Flacco (neck) was also limited, but was ruled out for the game.
 Gase said Mike White will again serve as Darnold’s backup.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL